nogil07/send_bulk_participation_certificate/README.md

     ```

 3.  **Add Certificates:**
     Place the certificate files in the `certificates` directory.
 The certificate for each participant must be named in the format: `participant_name_certificate.png`.
-For example, for a participant named "Jofin Joji", the certificate should be named `jofin_joji_certificate.png`.
+For example, for a participant named "Nogil Binu", the certificate should be named `Nogil_Binu_certificate.png`.

 4.  **Run the Script:**
     Execute the script from your terminal: